Garth-42/DuetBackup/README.md

 # Application Overview
-This github repository walks through two methods to automatically backup the files on a Duet 3D printer controller board to another location to avoid loss of important data.
+This source code is a backup utility for the files on an SBC-mode Duet3 controller.
+For a utility to backup files on Duet boards in standalone mode, see wilriker's excellent [RFM](https://github.com/wilriker/rfm).

+## How does it work?
 The backup.sh script will perform a backup of the /sys, /macros, and /filaments folders, checking for new changes to files every minute
-- The backup script uses rclone to perform the backup to a destination
+- The backup script uses [rclone](https://rclone.org/) to perform the backup to a destination server
-- The script is scheduled using a cron job on the RPI to perform the backup every minute.
+- The script is scheduled using a cron job on the RPI to check if it needs to perform a backup every minute.
 If files haven't changed, there is no action.
-- If no changed files were detected, the files won't be synced to the destination, and additional storage space isn't used.
-- Rclone is very configurable, and you can easily backup other folders by adding an additional rclone command in the backup.sh script

 # Link to Video Setup Instructions
 TODO